-Research interests include the built environments of nineteenth and twentieth century cities, urban pedagogy and research methods, transportation and wayfinding, geography and urban theory, history and theory of city planning, and the social lives of urban space.
+Elihu Rubin is an associate professor of architecture and urbanism at the Yale School of Architecture.
+An interdisciplinary urbanist, his research interests include the built environments of nineteenth and twentieth century cities; urban pedagogy and research methods; public art and public history; transportation and wayfinding; urban geography; history and theory of city planning; and the social lives of urban space.

-My first book, Insuring the City: The Prudential Center and the Postwar Urban Landscape, was published in June 2012 by Yale University Press.
-It has been awarded the Kenneth Jackson Prize for best book on an American topic from the Urban History Association and the Lewis Mumford Award for best book from the Society of American City and Regional Planning History.
+Insuring the City: The Prudential Center and the Postwar Urban Landscape was published in June 2012 by Yale University Press and awarded the Kenneth Jackson Prize for best book on an American topic from the Urban History Association and the Lewis Mumford Award for best book from the Society of American City and Regional Planning History.

 Full CV available on request